Is Tap Water Safe to Drink?

 Essential Elements

 Chloride works to maintain optimal acidity levels in the bloodstream and keeps cells hydrated.
-Fluoride work to strengthen teeth enamel, which is why it’s so commonly added to public water supplies to help reduce tooth decay.
+Fluoride works to strengthen teeth enamel, which is why it’s so commonly added to public water supplies to help reduce tooth decay.

 Contaminants